 Step 6: Make it Responsive

 A critical step in any WordPress conversion is ensuring the site looks great on all screen sizes.
 Use Divi’s responsive editing controls to view and adjust your layout for desktop, tablet, and mobile.

-You may need to adjust column stacking, tweak font sizes, or reposition elements for better mobile UX.
+You may need to adjust column stacking, tweak font sizes, or reposition elements to improve the mobile UX.
 Make sure your design remains responsive and fully functional by testing various device breakpoints as you go.

 Step 7: Test and Optimize

-Before you launch, thoroughly test your final website to ensure it works perfectly.
-Check functionality across different browsers (Chrome, Safari, Firefox, Edge) and devices (phones, tablets, desktops).
 Optimize all images to reduce load times and improve site speed, and consider enabling caching or a CDN for faster performance.
 Double-check all links, contact forms, and Divi sections for issues.

-Common Challenges When Moving from Figma to Divi
+Common Challenges When Moving From Figma

-- Font mismatches: Figma gives you access to many fonts, including custom and Google Fonts.
+- Font Mismatches: Figma gives you access to many fonts, including custom and Google Fonts.
 However, not all fonts are readily available in Divi by default.
-If your figma website uses a unique typeface, you’ll need to upload custom font files into Divi to ensure consistency.
+If your Figma website uses a unique typeface, you’ll need to upload custom font files into Divi to ensure consistency.
 Otherwise, you risk having fonts look slightly off across your WordPress pages.

-- Pixel-perfect spacing issues: Recreating exact spacing from your Figma layout can be tricky in Divi, especially when working with padding, margins, and line heights.
+- Pixel-Perfect Spacing Issues: Recreating exact spacing from your Figma layout can be tricky in Divi, especially when working with padding, margins, and line heights.
 These small details matter if you’re aiming for a pixel-perfect match.
 Divi offers fine-tuned spacing controls, but you’ll need to manually adjust and preview each section to get the exact look.

-- Responsive inconsistencies: Designs in Figma may look perfect on desktop, but the challenge arises when translating them into Divi’s responsive design.
+- Responsive Inconsistencies: Designs in Figma may look perfect on desktop, but the challenge arises when translating them into Divi’s responsive design.
 Sometimes elements shift unexpectedly or stack incorrectly.
 It’s important to use Divi’s responsive controls to make adjustments for various screen sizes, ensuring your design remains responsive on all devices.

 Check Out: Figma Vs Elementor